-The recommendations conclude by encouraging the Town to work with the Wisconsin Department of Natural Resources (WDNR) to enforce public access to Cedar Creek.
+The plan recommendations conclude that the Town should make a fair amount of passive recreational facilities available, and focus more on the development of a mixture of passive and active recreational facilities such as baseball, soccer, flag football, lacrosse, and other athletic fields in upcoming years, by encouraging the Town to work with the Wisconsin Department of Natural Resources (WDNR) to enforce public access to Cedar Creek.
 These access points should be spaced a half mile apart at most, which requires the installation of three access points: one between Highway NN and Covered Bridge Road along Kaehler's Mill Road, one at the intersection of the creek with Highway NN, and one at the intersection of the creek with Granville Road.